NordlichtS/W3X-RA3-shaders-for-max2023/README.md

 # W3X-RA3-shaders-for-max2023
-Rewrite RedAlert3 shaders so you can assign, preview and export materials just like those back in 3dsMax9
+Rewritten RedAlert3 shaders for 3dsmax 2017-2023, so you can assign, preview and export materials when making mods just like those back in 3dsMax9

 How to use:

-Download any of these FX files as you need (don't compile them) put them in any folder you like,
+Download any of these FX files as you need (don't compile them) put them in any folder, and choose the shader you need in 3dsmax compact material editor.

-and choose the shader you need in 3dsmax compact material editor.
+Basically the same workflow as those in (outdated) 3dsmax 9

-Basically the same workflow as those in 3dsmax 9
+ATTENTION !
+Max 2017-2023 use DX11 for viewport driver by default, you need to change the driver to DX9 or LegacyD3D in " file - preferences - viewport " in order to use these shaders, as they are written in DX9's standard.

 To export the model: